zhandao/zero-rails_openapi/README.md

   c.register_apis = {
       homepage_api: {
-          # [REQUIRED]
-          # ZRO will scan all the descendants of the root_controller, and then generate their docs.
+          # [REQUIRED] ZRO will scan all the descendants of the root_controller, then generate their docs.
-          # Such as Api::V1::BaseController.
           root_controller: Api::V1::BaseController,

           # [REQUIRED] OAS Info Object: The section contains API information.